Maine Landlord-Tenant Law: FAQs

 What are the Landlord’s legal rights when a tenant remains after a lease has ended or terminated?

-A landlord has 7 days to file an action, otherwise it turns into a tenancy at will which requires 30 days notice to terminate.
+Under Maine landlord-tenant law, a landlord has 7 days to file an action, otherwise it turns into a tenancy at will which requires 30 days notice to terminate.

 Are there circumstances where I am required to release a tenant from a lease agreement?